Ziinc/yunokit/DEVELOPMENT.md

 ALAWAYS refer to SPEC.md for app specification

+Code should be concise and succinct, with no backward compatability or fallbacks consideration, unless explicitly asked.

 ## Repository Structure

 - **app/**: React web application (Vite + TypeScript + SWR)